Apology to Australia's Indigenous peoples: Senate consideration

 Later that day, the Senate considered a motion for an identical apology.
 The Leader of the Greens, Senator Bob Brown, attempted to amend the motion to have it include words committing parliament to offering compensation to those who suffered loss under past indigenous policies, but was opposed by all the other parties.
 The original motion was passed unanimously.

+In film

+Eualeyai/Kamillaroi writer and academic Larissa Behrendt (along with Michaela Perske as writer and producer) made the documentary film After the Apology, which had its world première on 9 October 2017 at the Adelaide Film Festival.
+The film focuses on a group of grandmothers (Grandmothers Against Removals) taking on the system over the increase in Indigenous child removal in the years following the apology.
+It won Best Direction of a Documentary Feature Film from the Australian Directors Guild in 2018 and was nominated in three categories in the 2018 AACTA Awards.